Roald87/TcBlack/README.md

 # TcBlack: TwinCAT code formatter
 Opinionated code formatter for TwinCAT.
 Currently in the **alpha state**.
-Use at your **own risk** and only with files which are under source control.
+Use at your **own risk** and only with files which are under source control!

 _TcBlack_ is available as a command line tool ([TcBlackCLI](https://github.com/Roald87/TcBlack/releases/tag/v0.2.0)) as well as a visual studio extension ([TcBlackExtension](https://github.com/Roald87/TcBlack/releases/tag/TcBlackExtension_v0.1.0)).